geopan2000/Control-Eng-Tracking-and-Regulation/README.md

 # Control-Eng-Tracking-and-regulation

+# Tracking and Regulation of an Inverted Pendulum on a Cart

 ## Overview
-This project involves analyzing and controlling the nonlinear dynamics of an inverted pendulum on a cart.
-The coursework tasks cover equilibrium point analysis, linearization, state-space modeling, and the design of controllers to regulate the system in the presence of external disturbances.
-MATLAB simulations are used to verify the control design.
+This project involves the modeling, linearization, and control of an inverted pendulum mounted on a moving cart.
+The coursework includes equilibrium analysis, state-space representation, and the design of a controller to achieve regulation and tracking.
+MATLAB is used for simulating both linearized and nonlinear systems to assess the performance of the designed control laws.

-## Coursework Tasks
+## Coursework Questions

 ### Part A: Analytical Tasks